Skip to main content

 Additional information and documents

-Each discussion document has a regulatory impact statement.
-They provide a high-level summary of the problem being addressed, the options and their costs and benefits, the consultation undertaken and the proposed arrangements for implementation and review.
-You do not need to read these to answer the consultation questions, but they may provide extra context.
+Each discussion document had a regulatory impact statement.
+They provided a high-level summary of the problem being addressed, the options and their costs and benefits, the consultation undertaken and the proposed arrangements for implementation and review.
+You did not need to read these to make a submission but they may have provided extra context.

 Regulatory impact statements